marrrrrrta/TFG_MartadelaRosa/README.md

 - `Simulations/ParametrosEstructurales.xlsx`:
     This Excel file contains the structural parameters used in the simulations, including the total density of available states and trapping probabilities for each trap and recombination center.

+- `LaTeX`:
+    This folder contains the latest thesis redaction process.